ZORALab/Monteur/docs/en/ci-jobs/test/_index.md

 #### `[[CMD]]`
-`[CMD]` is basically an array of instructions for publishing the repository's documentations to the publisher.
+`[CMD]` is basically an array of instructions for executing the testing steps for the test suite.
 Hence, this is why it has extra square braces.

 Its values are complying to Monteur's [Commands Execution Units]({{< link "/internals/commands/" "this" "url-only" />}}).
 Here is an example: